OWASP/pytm/README.md

 # pytm

-A Pythonistic framework for threat modeling
+A Pythonic framework for threat modeling

 For the security practitioner: add threats to the Threat object: